Expressions

 - Compile time variables (prefixed with

-- The result of macros that does not generate code and only uses constant expressions.
+- The result of macros that do not generate code and only use constant expressions.

 - The result of a cast if the value is cast to a boolean, floating point or integer type and the value that is converted is a constant expression.